facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 As you can see, for Singapore Airlines, flights tend to be cheaper on Tuesdays, Wednesdays, and Thursdays while being more expensive on the weekends and Mondays.

-Based on what I found out, Mondays and weekends are typically more expensive as there are more people going on business trips during those days and Mondays are also the day when airlines review the flight ticket prices.
+Based on what I found out, Mondays and weekends are typically more expensive as more people are going on business trips during those days, and Mondays are also the day when airlines review the flight ticket prices.

 Fly During Off-Peak Seasons